Phanes coins

 Electrum coin from Ephesus, 625–600 BC.
 Obverse: Stag grazing right, ΦΑΝΕΩΣ (retrograde).
 Reverse: Two incuse punches, each with raised intersecting lines.

-The Phanes coins, so called for the name inscribed on them, are early electrum coins from Caria in Asia Minor and are the most ancient inscribed coin series at present known.
+The Phanes coins are a series of early electrum coins from Caria in Asia Minor.
+They were issued in seven denominations, the largest being the stater and the smallest 1/96 stater.
+Each is decorated with an image of a stag or part of stag on the obverse; additionally the two largest denominations have an inscription naming "Phanes", for which they are named.
+The Phanes coins are the most ancient inscribed coin series at present known.

 Coins

 The Phanes coins are a series of coins issued in seven denominations: stater, 1/3, 1/6, 1/12, 1/24, 1/48, and 1/96 stater.
 The staters weigh 14.1 grams.
 All of the coins have the image of a stag or part of a stag on them.
 The coins were likely struck at Ephesus.
+There has been no systematic analysis of the metal content of all of the known coins, but twenty have been tested since the 1980s; of these fifteen have a gold content of between 40% and 47% and a silver content of between 51% and 56.5%.